cni-september/cni-terraform/README.md

 terraform apply "cni.output"

-3) It should create an EC2 instance and a SG which will be attached to the EC2 instance
+It should create an EC2 instance and a SG(inbound:22,80 - outbout all) which will be attached to the EC2 instance